MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/driver-isolation.md

 More information on how to find and load files from the driver store can be found in the [Universal Driver Scenarios](https://docs.microsoft.com/en-us/windows-hardware/drivers/develop/universal-driver-scenarios#dynamically-finding-and-loading-files-from-the-driver-store) page.

-## Provisioning and Accessing Registry State
+## Provisioning and Accessing State

 > [!NOTE]
 > If your component is using device or device interface *properties* to store state, continue to use that method and the appropriate OS API's to store and access state.
-The following guidance is for *custom state* that needs to be stored by a component.
+The following guidance is for other state that needs to be stored by a component.

 Access to various state should be done using OS API's that provide a caller with the location of the state and then the state is read/written relative to that location.
 Hardcoded absolute registry paths and file paths **should not be used**.

+### Provisioning and Accessing Registry State

-### PnP Device Registry State
+#### PnP Device Registry State

 There is a need for isolated driver packages and user mode components to read, and sometimes write, device state.
 There are already two locations that can be used to store device state in the registry.
 They are called the **"hardware key"** (aka "device key") for the device and the **"software key"** (aka "driver key") for the device.
 These registry locations are already accessible via API's that give a caller a handle to the location.